midhmanohar/JavaCalculator/README.md

 ## Features ##

-1.GUI developed using java swing
+1. GUI developed using java swing

-2.Basic and easy to use
+2. Basic and easy to use

-3.Mouse based Calculator
+3. Mouse based Calculator

 Contributer
 -----------